Jibincodes/Pizzeria_Project/README.md

 ## Project Management

-As described below, we had divided our team into 2 parts.
+As described below, we had divided our team into 2.
 Since Jibin has more experience in the software development background, he happily accepted the part of working in the backend.
 And the rest of us mainly worked on the domain design and front-end implementations using Budibase.

 ### Roles
 - Back-end developer: Jibin Mathew Peechatt